kaileywaal/CS50/README.md

 ## Week 3: Algorithms

-Week 3 focused on algorithms, specifically dealing with sorting algorithms, recursion,

 ### Plurality

 This program runs a plurality election, meaning each voter gets one vote and the winner is determined by which candidate receives the most votes.